6 Tips to protect your data when working from home

 Backup your data regularly to prevent data loss if your system crashes or your hard drive fails to work.
 You can use cloud or offsite storage to store and secure your data.
 Employees can use external drives too.

 When there’s backup, data loss won’t hinder your employees' productivity and reduce time wasted.
-And in the event a cyber criminal attacks your system, you’ll have a peace of mind knowing that your company data is safe.
+And in the event a cybercriminal attacks your system, you’ll have peace of mind knowing that your company data is safe.

 Issues surrounding data security will be out of your hands once your employees work remotely.
 Once you have the data precautions discussed above in place inform your customers that you and your team are doing the best you can to protect their data.